io7lab/IO7FuPython/README.md

-# IO7 Foundataion for Micropython
+# IO7 Framework for Micropython

 This consists of two modules. the ComMgr and the IO7FuPython.